Emergence of Internal State-Modulated Swarming in Multi-Agent Patch Foraging System: Introduction

 A logical place to probe the origins of swarming is a patch-foraging environment with active agents that only passively sense each other’s presence, without additional interaction constraints.
 Recent work in this direction suggests that swarming can arise because of partial observability in such an environment: a neighbor's presence may serve as an informative proxy for the presence of a hidden food source.
 This was realized by~\citep{loffler2023collective}, where multi-agent reinforcement-learning (MARL)-trained active colloids learned to flock while moving toward the food and to mill within the food region.
 Interestingly, the same policy also produced milling in the absence of a food source.
 In their setup, each particle had a local, occlusion-aware perception of neighbors and food within a limited field of view.
 A key open question is whether the presence of a neighboring agent in this context signals food availability or food depletion.
 Intuitively, the latter would discourage aggregation rather than promote it.

 A complementary line of work under the umbrella of foraging theory predicts that decision-making is risk-sensitive and depends on an agent's internal states~\citep{mcnamara1986common}.
 The asset-protection principle states that well-provisioned agents are more risk-averse compared to starved agents, who are more likely to opt for risky options to prevent shortfall~\citep{moschilla2018state}.
 In the context of foraging agents, this can translate to resource-starved agents tolerating crowding in the form of aggregation to reduce resource variance and search time, whereas well-fed agents can repulse or remain agnostic to each other.
 There are also various accounts of neural mechanisms, such as evidence accumulation~\citep{hayden2011neuronal} and urgency-gating~\citep{carland2019urge} that underpin the decision-making in such foraging-related tasks.
-In this work, we first aim to demonstrate the emergence of such behavior in a computational model of active particle-inspired foraging agents.
-We also aim to empirically analyze the learned controller behavior responsible for controlling these agents, and link it to a neural mechanism observed in natural contexts of similar settings.